Skip to content

 Loss & Training

-• Requires only a single RTX 3090 GPU; the primary compute cost lies in LLM API calls.
+• Requires only a single RTX 3090 (with the main computational cost being LLM API calls).

 Key Experimental Results